-I used to think the stockpile of ripe bananas that’s ever on our counter accumulated by accident, but I know myself better than that now.
-I overbuy intentionally, because my subconscious is hoping the bananas will be about to go bad, and I’ll have no choice but to turn them into Oatmeal Banana Bread!
+I used to think the stockpile of ripe bananas that’s ever-present on our counter accumulated by accident, but I know myself better than that now.
+I overbuy intentionally, because my subconscious is craving healthy Oatmeal Banana Bread.

 Thanks to my subconscious’ dedication to banana bread, I’ve baked dozens (hundreds?) of loaves of banana bread over the years.
 At least one dozen went into the testing of a very special banana bread recipe that will be in my upcoming cookbook.

-Other documented banana bread favorites include Zucchini Banana Bread, Pumpkin Banana Bread, Paleo Banana Bread, and this classic Healthy Banana Bread recipe, to name but a few.
-Don’t even get me started on the collection of banana muffins (Healthy Banana Chocolate Chip Muffins, Chocolate Banana Muffins…)
+Other documented banana bread favorites include Zucchini Banana Bread, Pumpkin Banana Bread, Paleo Banana Bread, and this classic Healthy Banana Bread with Chocolate Chips, to name but a few.
+Don’t even get me started on the collection of banana muffins (Healthy Banana Chocolate Chip Muffins, Chocolate Banana Muffins…).

 No matter how many banana bread recipes I bake, every loaf has something special about it that makes it worthy of the time and ingredients that I (and more importantly, you) take to make it.
 This oatmeal banana bread is no exception.

 Toasting the oatmeal in the oven before adding it to the bread deepens its flavor and transforms this banana oat bread from one you’ll enjoy very much into one you won’t be able to stop eating.
 It’s homey and comforting, and the texture is fabulous.
-This recipe has me smitten.
+This healthy oatmeal banana bread with oats has me smitten.
 I can’t wait for you to try it too!

 How to Make Oatmeal Banana Bread

 - Oats.
-I used Bob’s Red Mill Organic Rolled Oats.
 You’ll always find a bag (or three) of these in my pantry.
-I use them for healthy whole grain baking like in this banana bread, turn them into yummy warm oatmeal at breakfast, and use them to make no bake energy balls and Apple Cinnamon Overnight Oats.
-I love Bob’s products because they source their ingredients with care and strive to preserve their nutritional integrity.
-Plus, they taste wonderful, and I have consistent results every time I use them (extra important in baking!).
+I use them for healthy whole grain baking like in this banana bread, turn them into yummy warm oatmeal at breakfast, and use them to make no bake Energy Balls and Apple Cinnamon Overnight Oats.

 - Whole Wheat Flour.
-This oatmeal banana bread is 100% whole grain, meaning it’s richer in fiber and nutrients and can keep you fuller for longer.
-Again, I use Bob’s Red Mill Organic Whole Wheat Flour.
+This oatmeal banana bread is 100% whole grain, meaning it’s richer in fiber and nutrients and thus can keep you fuller for longer.
 The lightly nutty flavor of whole wheat tastes fantastic in banana bread.
 It’s the only way I bake mine now!

 - Mashed Ripe Banana.
-The riper, the better!
 You’ll need 1 ½ cups of mashed banana total, which is about 4 medium bananas.
-The bananas make the bread naturally moist and sweet, without needing to add more butter or oil.

 - Honey or Pure Maple Syrup.
-Making the banana bread with maple syrup or honey sweetens it naturally.
-Previously, I’d made my banana bread with brown sugar, but I love it with one of these two even more.
+Using maple syrup or honey sweetens it naturally.
+Previously, I’ve made my banana bread with brown sugar, but I love it with one of these two even more.
 Their flavor is lovely alongside the bananas and oats.

 - Unsalted Butter.
 Four tablespoons (a very moderate amount comparatively) is all you need to make the banana bread taste rich and satisfying.
-You can swap it for coconut oil or olive oil if you prefer (though personally, I love my oatmeal banana bread with butter best of all!)
+You can swap it for coconut oil or olive oil if you prefer.

 - Cinnamon + Pure Vanilla Extract.
 To make the banana oatmeal bread extra warm and cozy.